 Garden tractors usually have decks that range in size from anywhere between 36 – 54 inches.
-This size makes garden tractors a perfect fit for medium-sized to large lawns.
+This size makes lawn tractors a perfect fit for medium-sized to large lawns.

 However, with very large lawns, which require a mower with a wider cutting deck, and those lawns that are littered with obstacles (such as trees) and that have tight turns, it is zero-turn mowers, that are a much better choice.

 Zero turns mowers like the Poulan Pro (our pick for best zero turn mower), the Troy Bilt Mustang, or just about any Ariens zero turn, are a better choice for large lawns and lawns with less symmetry because they can cover larger areas quicker than lawn tractors and their zero turn capability further reduces cutting time while making the whole experience much more frustration-free.